ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ---

 ## Function - SentinelOne: Abort Disk Scan
 Initiate a Full Disk Scan on an agent managed by SentinelOne.
+If the agent *isActive* field is **No**, the agent action to abort a disk scan is not an option.

  ![screenshot: fn-sentinelone-abort-disk-scan ](./doc/screenshots/fn-sentinelone-abort-disk-scan.png)